VDBWRAIR/pathdiscov/docs/source/stages/ray2_assembly.rst

 ============

 #.
 Break R1 and R2 (if exists) into paired and unpaired fastq files
 #.
-Assemble paired and unpaired files using Ray2
+Assemble paired and unpaired files together using Ray2
 #.
-Runs the outputted fasta file from Ray2 through Cap3 to try and assemble the contigs better
+Runs the outputted fasta file from Ray2(``out.ray.cap``) through Cap3 to try
+   and assemble the contigs better
 #.
 Build bowtie index on outputted cap3 concatenated singlet + contig
 #.
 Map original paired and unpaired reads to contig index
 #.
 Use mapping to find unmapped reads